trueilorp/Coding-Week/README.md

-Implementations of "Campo Minato" and "Stack
+Implementations of "Campo Minato" and "Stacker"
 # Coding-Week